-The Group's cash flow from operating activities amounted to KSEK -4 076 in the quarter and KSEK -16 777 for the year to date.
-The outflow from operating activities is attributable to primarily to increased development activities and preparation of clinical development activities in Australia and Norway.
-During the quarter the cash flow from investing activities was KSEK 0 and 3 978 for the year to date, relating to the acquisition of Biosergen AS and its subsidiary.
-The Group's cash flow from financing activities amounted to KSEK -363 in the quarter.
-Year to date the financing activities was KSEK 49 637, and the major part was related to a new share issue of KSEK 50 000.
+The Group's cash flow from operating activities amounted to KSEK -12,701.
+The outflow from operating activities is attributable to primarily to increased development activities and preparation of clinical development activities in Australia.
+The Group's cash flow from financing activities amounted to KSEK 50,000.
+The increased cash flow is due mainly to the cash capital increase.